Last Updated: August 14, 2024

 Career

 In 1996, Take That announced they were disbanding after Robbie Williams had been asked to leave the band due to problems related to his drug use.
 Although Owen's contributions to the band were limited while the band was first together, he was considered by many to be the most popular member of the group due to his boyish good looks and sweet demeanor.
-His popularity led to him receiving awards like "Best Haircut" and "Most Fanciable Male in the World" from music publication "Smash Hit."
+His popularity led to him receiving awards like Best Haircut and Most Fanciable Male in the World from the music publication "Smash Hit."

 (Dave J. Hogan/Getty Images)

 In 2002, Owen joined the cast of the second series of "Celebrity Big Brother."
 He ended up winning the series with 77% of the public vote against the other finalist, television presenter Les Dennis.
-Upon hearing he had won, Owen broke down in tears, overwhelmed by fans' support.
+Upon hearing he had won, Mark broke down in tears, overwhelmed by fans' support.
 His return to the spotlight enabled him to sign a new record deal with Island/Universal Records.
 He released the hit single "Four Minute Warning," which remained in the Top 40 for eight weeks.
 His second solo album, "In Your Own Time," was released in November 2003, though it did not perform well.
 Owen was later dropped by the label.
 He soon afterward established his own record company, Sedna Records.

 Over the next decade, Take That continued releasing new albums and embarking on world tours.
 Meanwhile, Owen continued working on solo material and relaunched his solo career in 2013 with the release of the album "The Art of Doing Nothing."
 He released another solo album in 2022 called "Land of Dreams."